emisaacson/streamer/README.md

 Instructions
 ------------

 1. Get an AWS account.
+You probably want to ask for an increase in Elastic IP addresses to at least 6 (the default is 5 and this stack needs 6).
+Make sure there's a default subnet in US East 1a.

 2. Create an AWS keypair and API key.

 3. Upload the included cloudformation.template file to Cloudformation.
+Enter the AMI id you want to use.
+It should be Debian / Wheezy, AMD64, and Paravirtual. ami-baeda9d2 at the time of this writing is a good choice.
+Debian / Jessie might work also but is not tested.

-4. OPTIONALLY, input your key name, your API key, and the contents of your private key as parameters.
+4. OPTIONALLY, input your key name, your API id and key, and the contents of your private key as parameters.
 For better security but no plug and play, leave all the parameters blank.
 You will have to upload the information yourself (see next step).